Donald Trump in popular culture: Films

 As the October 2015 date featured in the Back to the Future films approached, media outlets began noting similarities between the older version of the Biff Tannen character in Back to the Future Part II and then-presidential candidate Trump.
 Screenwriter Bob Gale said, "Yeah.
 That's what we were thinking about."
 Rolling Stone observes that Biff "resides in a palatial penthouse atop a casino, which bears a striking resemblance to the Trump Plaza Hotel".

+The 2018 Chinese comedy-mystery film Detective Chinatown 2 features a police chief who is portrayed as a Donald Trump lookalike.
+The character's appearance and mannerisms resemble Trump, and a portrait of Trump is visible behind him in one scene.
+The character also makes a joke about the United States' immigration policies, saying that the president should build a wall on the West Coast to keep Asians out.
+The film was also described by the China Film Association as using the connection between the police chief and Trump to satirize Trump and his domestic and foreign policies.

 Trump is a character in the 2019 English-Belgian CGI comedy The Queen's Corgi.
 In the film, he and Melania Trump along with their dog Mitzi visit Buckingham Palace to meet Queen Elizabeth.
+The film received negative reviews on this depiction and satire.

 The independent biopic The Apprentice, about Trump's early years as a real estate developer and the relationship with attorney Roy Cohn (played by Jeremy Strong) premiered at the 2024 Cannes Film Festival.
 For his portrayal of Trump, Sebastian Stan received Oscar, BAFTA and Golden Globe nominations as Best Lead Actor.
 The Trump campaign denounced the movie as sensationalizing long-debunked lies and said it would be filing a lawsuit.